What is user onboarding?

 By setting up the easiest trails, removing as many roadblocks as possible, and always encouraging them to continue the journey.

 The building blocks of PLM user onboarding

-Start by saying hello to your users with a welcome email as soon as they enrol into your PLM program.
+Start by saying hello to your users with a welcome email as soon as they enroll in your PLM program.
 What can you do to engage them and excite them about what’s coming?

-Plan out an email sequence to hold your user’s hand through the first stages of their onboarding.
+Plan out an email sequence to hold your users’ hands through the first stages of their onboarding experience.

 Introduce yourself and the program and provide them with a short list of useful resources to get started the first time you show up in their inbox.
 You might also encourage your users to ask questions and let them know where they can find you.

 When you show up in their inbox again, ask yourself, what does a new user need to know in order to get going?
 Focus your email efforts on those first steps, and share content that delivers value and education.